DAY 1 BAKU ARRIVAL

 Return to Yerevan.
-Continue to the Armenian Genocide Memorial Complex on the hills of Tsitsernakaberd.
+Visit the Armenian Genocide Memorial Complex on the hills of Tsitsernakaberd.
 The Armenian Genocide Memorial Complex houses both the Armenian Genocide Museum, and the Tsitsernakaberd Genocide Memorial.

 Visit the History Museum of Armenia, where amongst other fascinating exhibits you can see the world's oldest known leather shoe.
-Take a tour of an open air “Vernissage” market, where you can buy some gifts, souvenirs, jewelry and other handicrafts.
-Stop at the popular fruit market “Shouka” to buy traditional sweets and dry fruits.
+Take a tour of an open air "Vernissage" market, where you can buy some gifts, souvenirs, jewelry and other handicrafts.
+Stop at the popular fruit market "Shouka" to buy traditional sweets and dried fruits.
 Overnight in Yerevan.

 Breakfast.
 Check out from hotel.
 Drive to the Khor Virap Monastery, where the Mt.
 Ararat reveals its breathtaking size and splendor.
 Khor Virap is one of the most popular destinations in Armenia, primarily because it is where the St. Gregory the Illuminator, the future head of the Armenian Apostolic Church, was imprisoned here for 13 years.

-Continue in the Vayots Dzor Province, which is Armenia’s most storied wine growing region.
-Visit the masterpiece of medieval Armenian architecture, the 14th century Noravank Monastery, a major religious and cultural center of Armenia in the past.
-Stopover for wine tasting at the local winery in Areni village, which is famous for its rather delicious dry red wine.
+Continue to the masterpiece of medieval Armenian architecture, the 14th century Noravank Monastery, a major religious and cultural center of Armenia in the past.
+Stopover for wine tasting at the local winery in Areni Village, which is famous for its delicious dry red wine.

 Return to Yerevan.
 Take a walking tour of the Cascade Complex, with its Sculpture Park and Cafesjian Center for the Arts.
 Visit the magnificent building of the Opera House and the postmodern Northern Avenue.
 Visit the Republic Square to see the "Dancing Fountains", a choreographed water show synched with lights and music (The fountains are on from May until the end of October).

 Transfer to Zvartnots International Airport in the evening.
 Departure from Yerevan.